AbhayGupta01/HomeAutomationSystem/README.md

 Functioning:

-- Temperature HIGH && Light Intensity LOW : Bulb and Fan both are switched ON
+- Temperature HIGH && Light Intensity LOW: Bulb and Fan both are switched ON.
+- Temperature LOW && Light Intensity HIGH: Only Fan is switched ON.

 Output Screen - LCD 16x2